Kuala Lumpur at a Glance

 Nowhere is the rapid pace of Malaysia’s development as obvious as in Kuala Lumpur.
 The booming city on the western coast of Peninsular Malaysia belies its origins as a humble mining town.
-Today, nobody would believe that in the 1850s, only some Chinese laborers were living in Kuala Lumpur.
+Today, nobody would believe that in the 1850s, the city’s only inhabitants were some Chinese laborers.

 Hidden between the modern buildings, there are still many vestiges from the colonial past, like the pseudo-Tudor houses of the Royal Selangor Club or the neo-gothic St Mary’s Cathedral.
 The latter – Malaysia’s oldest Anglican church – is one of the many places testifying to the different faiths of people living in Kuala Lumpur.

 Contemporary life in Kuala Lumpur is strongly influenced by the local brand of Islam.
-However, there are also large groups of Hindus, Christians, Buddhists, and followers of Chinese religions living in Kuala Lumpur these days.
+However, there are also large groups of Hindus, Christians, Buddhists, and followers of Chinese religions in the city.

-While life in Kuala Lumpur only rates 76th out of 221 cities in the Mercer quality of living survey 2011, there is a well-developed infrastructure for expats living in Kuala Lumpur.
+While Kuala Lumpur only rates 80th out of 221 cities in the Mercer quality of living survey 2012, there is a well-developed infrastructure for expats living in Kuala Lumpur.
 Due to Malaysia’s colonial past, English remains an important language in the business world and in secondary education.
-Moreover, there are plenty of social associations, international clinics and schools for foreigners living in Kuala Lumpur.
+Moreover, there are plenty of social associations, international clinics and schools for foreigners in Kuala Lumpur.